gsainath/interview/README.md

 When are you planning to travel to the US?

-`I am planning to travel on Ayg 9th`
+`I am planning to travel on Aug 9th`

+What is Husband current address?

+`513 Nixon Road, Belmont, North Carolina, 28012 USA`

 ------------
 Important Instructions